yonis-savary/sharp-php/Docs/core/object-array.md

 # 🚃 ObjectArray class

-Sharp got the [`ObjectArray`](../../Classes/Data/ObjectArray.php) class, which purpose is to be an Object version of an array of data (list, not associative array)
+Sharp got the [`ObjectArray`](../../Classes/Data/ObjectArray.php) class, which purpose is to be an Object version of an array of data (A list, not an associative array)

-This class got the most of "standart" array methods an array can have, this include
+This class got the most of ["standard"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#array_methods_and_empty_slots) array methods an array can have, this include
 ```php
 $myArray = new ObjectArray();
 $myArray->push();